 Our surveyors will look at all of the sources of moisture into the fabric of the building and discuss the affects of the moisture ingress the long term plans for the property and then propose the most suitable course of action for the building and the occupant.

-We will recommend the correct repairs for the obvious defects.
+We will recommend the correct repairs for the obvious defects and on-going maintenance.

 We can monitor the property confirm that it is drying or implement a drying solution and monitor to confirm that the source of ingress has been cured.
 In extreme cases we can Install external ventilated cavity membranes and render over them.